nightroman/FarNet/FSharpFar/README.md

 **Auto load and use files**

-On opening an interactive session with the file `config.ext` (either `.ini` or `.fsproj`), existing files `config.load.fsx` and `config.use.fsx` are loaded and used as input.
-This is mostly designed for `.fsproj` but works for `.ini` as well.

 ***
 ## <a id="editor"/> Editor services

 Editor services are automatically available for F# source files opened in editors.
-If files are not trivial then services may require the configuration *some.fs.ini*.
-The configuration file is expected to be in the same directory as a source file.
+If files are not self-contained then use the configuration file *some.fs.ini* in. be in the same directory as a source file.
 Required references and files should be specified by `reference` and `load`.
-If such a file is not found then a project file `*.fsproj` is used, if any.

 **Code completion**